 Author: Dr Jen Taylor, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand.
-DermNet New Zealand Editor in Chief: Adjunct A/Prof Amanda Oakley, Hamilton, New Zealand.
+DermNet NZ Editor in Chief: Adjunct A/Prof Amanda Oakley, Hamilton, NZ.
 Copy edited by Gus Mitchell.
 August 2018.

-Signs of cellulitis are non-specific and the diagnosis rests largely on history and physical examination.
-A number of skin conditions may mimic cellulitis; around 30% of cases of cellulitis are misdiagnosed.
-Distinguishing between cellulitis and these mimics is important to avoid unnecessary treatment and its complications, and to expedite appropriate treatment.
+Signs of cellulitis are nonspecific and the diagnosis rests largely on the patient's history and physical examination.
+A number of skin conditions may 'mimic' cellulitis, and around 30% of cases of cellulitis are misdiagnosed.
+Distinguishing between cellulitis and these mimicking conditions is important to avoid unnecessary treatment and complications, and to expedite appropriate treatment.

 Cellulitis of the lower legs is almost always unilateral.
-Bilateral distribution of cellulitis rarely occurs, usually as a result of an underlying condition such as lymphoedema.
-Bilateral distribution of a rash in the absence of other symptoms of cellulitis should prompt a search for an alternative diagnosis.
+Bilateral distribution of cellulitis only rarely occurs, usually as a result of an underlying condition, such as lymphoedema.
+The bilateral distribution of a rash in the absence of other symptoms of cellulitis should prompt a search for an alternative diagnosis.

 If untreated, cellulitis will progress rapidly.
 If appropriate antibiotics are commenced, the cellulitis should respond within hours to days.
 A lack of response suggests an alternative diagnosis.

 A patient with cellulitis may experience symptoms such as nausea and malaise.

 Signs of infection from cellulitis include:

 There may be a portal of entry, such as an ulcer or injury, that enables bacteria to breach the skin's defences.
 Other risk factors include chronic oedema, lymphoedema, obesity, and diabetes mellitus.